theobald-software/theobald-software.github.io/content/_en/yunio/index.md

 - [**BAPI**](./bapis-and-function-modules) accesses BAPIs and RFC function modules.
 - [**Table**](./table) extracts data from SAP tables and views; allows joining several tables on the SAP side.

-More information on functions of YunIO is provided in the following sections:

-{% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}